Trippin: Crossing Borders in Africa

 BOTSWANA

-Then we continued to Botswana, where you do not even need to enter a national park or a game reserve to see the wild wild life.
-You can start with a parking lot, then the highway and your accommodation, the amount of animals in insane, shockingly insane.
-At moments I had the feeling we were just driving, but that is why we were there, I didn’t know where to put my eyes first.
+Then we continued to Botswana.
+You do not even need to enter a national park or a game reserve to see the wild wildlife.
+You can start with a parking lot, then the highway and your accommodation.
+The amount of animals in insane, shockingly insane.
+At moments I had the feeling we were just driving.
+But that is why we were there, I didn’t know where to put my eyes first.
 It were not only the animals, but also the road, often we drove just 10km/hour here in “BOC”.
-Regarding the people they were friendly, but not very attentive to tourists, everyone was minding their own business.
+The people were friendly, but not very attentive to tourists, everyone was minding their own business.
 The highlight for me was Chobe National Park, it was like National Geographic Channel filmed with my very own eyes.

 ZIMBABWE